iramesh2/Virtual-Clothes-Model/README.md

 # TryYours - Virtual Try-On

+# Take a look at the videos for demonstation purposes hosted on gradio.io

-Welcome to TryYours, a Virtual Try-On project that leverages cutting-edge machine learning techniques to enable users to try on clothes virtually.
+Virtual Try-On project that leverages machine learning techniques to enable users to try on clothes virtually.
 This guide will walk you through setting up and running the project in Google Colab, a free cloud service supported by Google that allows you to run your Jupyter notebooks.

 ## Getting Started